Pree-04/Team-GenAIus/README.md

 npm run dev

 Visit http://localhost:3000 to interact with the chatbot.

+## Future Improvements
+**End-to-End Integration:** Fully deploy the web application with comprehensive integration of the chatbot to enhance its accessibility.
+**Hierarchical Access Control:** Implement a feature that restricts access to confidential data based on the employee's position within the organization.
+This ensures that sensitive information is only accessible to those with the appropriate clearance.

 ## Contributing
 Contributions are welcome!
 Please create a pull request or open an issue for discussion.